BrightIT/escape-utils/README.md

 ![Demo](https://raw.githubusercontent.com/BrightIT/escape-utils/master/demo.gif)

-This package that takes care of your encoding (escaping) needs: url, base64, and soon: json, js, sql, xml, html, sgml
+This package that takes care of your encoding (escaping) needs: url, base64, html and soon: json, js, sql, xml, sgml

 It support multi line selection, and it is well unit tested.